Maenclochog

 The Maenclochog community population was 731 in 2011.

-Maenclochog lies south of the Preseli Hills, about one mile southeast of Rosebush on the B4313 Narberth to Fishguard road.
+Maenclochog lies south of the Preseli Mountains, about one mile southeast of Rosebush on the B4313 Narberth to Fishguard road.

 Origin of the name

 The origin of the name Maenclochog is unclear.
 It appears to be made up of two Welsh words, maen ("stone") and clochog ("noisy, clamorous").
 A local tale reports that there were stones near Ffynnon Fair ("Mary's Well"), to the south of the village, which rang like bells when struck, but these were blown up by treasure-hunters, in the mistaken belief that they concealed a golden treasure.
 This may represent nothing more than folk etymology.
 An alternative proposal is that the second part of the name comes from the Irish word, clochog, meaning a craggy place.
 This theory is supported by the fact that there was Irish migration to Pembrokeshire in the early Middle Ages, as attested to by the 5th or 6th century Ogham stones found in the locality and elsewhere, and certainly the name suits the topography of the area.